RYLabs/nuxt-express-sequelize-starter/README.md

 Express code sits in the `/api` directory.
 Define new routes in `/api/routes` and add them to the server in `/api/index.js`

+## CDK

+This started also provides a CDK script to provision the app on AWS.
+To use:

+- Enter Docker container: `docker-compose exec node /bin/bash`
+- Edit `infra/bin/app.ts` and enter the account id, region and VPC id values
+- Set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in your environment
+- Deploy the app: `cdk deploy appProd`

 ## References

 - [Nuxt](https://nuxtjs.org/guides/get-started/installation)